deepsurgical/dvrk-davinci1394fpga-original/README.md

  */
 ```

-#### 🔍 Scaling the System: The dVRK Firmware Paramters
+#### 🔍 Scaling the System: The Firmware Parameter Shift
 Mechanically adding a robot axis might require a complete redesign, but adding it to the controller can be as simple as... adding.
 This [prehistoric commit](https://github.com/jhu-cisst/mechatronics-firmware/commit/b6e0830884eb06d80bc08d6f908d80e43b5e1405) shows another step in 'transforming' the snake robot into the dVRK:

 > Paul Thienphrapa, Oct 16, 2012, FPGA1394_QLA: Increase maximum number of axes from 7 to 8

 The fact that the snake robot had 7 control axes while the dVRK controller had 8 was hardcoded into the firmware in `SnakeFPGA-rev2` and `daVinci1394FPGA` respectively.

-#### 🔍 Hardware, Software, Electronics: The Rise of the da Vinci Research Kit
+#### 🔍 Unlocking the Machine

-The _hardware + software + electronics_ recipe had been kicking around until 2014, when the [official dVRK publication](https://doi.org/10.1109/ICRA.2014.6907809) documented how this trinity of pillars was toppled one-by-one, leading to the final monument:
+The _hardware + software + electronics_ recipe had been circulating for some time, culminating in the [official dVRK publication](https://doi.org/10.1109/ICRA.2014.6907809) that documented how this trinity of pillars was toppled one-by-one, leading to the final monument:
 * **Software became commoditized.** The robot software landscape of 2014 featured multiple options.
 According to the paper, "open-source robot software, such as the Robot Operating System (ROS) [1], has seen widespread adoption."
 * **Hardware became abundant.** The 2014 paper observed that, in a rare twist, clinical-grade surgical robots were becoming "increasingly available to researchers via the reuse of retired clinical systems."
-* **Electronics became the bottleneck.** According to the paper, there were "relatively few open hardware/software platforms in widespread use within the robotics research community."
+* **Electronics became the critical enabler.** The paper notes that there were "relatively few open hardware/software platforms in widespread use within the robotics research community."
 Furthermore, the native da Vinci motion controller—the presumptive bridge between the above hardware and software—was withheld to protect sensitive IP.
-Thus a dedicated design and engineering initiative was needed to simultaneously unblock the impasse and provide "complete access to all levels of control via open-source electronics and software."
-This was achieved by employing "an FPGA to enable a centralized computation and distributed I/O architecture" as detailed in this repository.
+Thus a dedicated initiative was needed to unblock the impasse and provide "complete access to all levels of control via open-source electronics and software."
+This was achieved through carefully engineered firmware and "an FPGA to enable a centralized computation and distributed I/O architecture" as detailed in this repository.

 With the building blocks combined and the framework in place, the paper highlighted several emergent advantages:
 * **Firmware modularizes software.** By handling FireWire transactions entirely on the FPGA, the architecture abstracted the hardware, turning software into interchangeable blocks.
 Users who "prefer to use a different real-time framework, such as Orocos [15]" could bypass the default software entirely.
 * **Frameworks accelerate development.** The firmware-level hardware abstraction in turn allowed high-level control algorithms to be implemented "in a familiar development environment (Linux PC)," thereby reducing the learning curve.
 The framework further enabled "reduced cabling... and high flexibility in control algorithms while maintaining precise real-time hardware control.
 This is particularly useful for developing haptic interactions and virtual fixtures," as well as advanced capabilities such as [autonomous surgery](https://doi.org/10.1126/scirobotics.adt5254) and safety features.

-The [dVRK article reasons](https://doi.org/10.1109/ICRA.2014.6907809) through the motion controller's emergence as a key enabler of the da Vinci Research Kit.
+The [dVRK article reveals](https://doi.org/10.1109/ICRA.2014.6907809) the motion controller's latent emergence as a key enabler of the da Vinci Research Kit.
 The electronics, firmware, and architecture that went from `SnakeFPGA-rev2` to `daVinci1394FPGA` to JHU `mechatronics-firmware` helped pave the way for downstream innovations in surgical robotics.

 #### 🔍 Uncovering the Intuitive Research Kit
 Before the open-source rollout and rebrand to the _da Vinci Research Kit (dVRK)_, the platform was provisionally referred to as the _Intuitive Research Kit_.
 The name can still be found in the [dVRK GitHub repository](https://github.com/jhu-dvrk/sawIntuitiveResearchKit) and in some [transient documents](http://jhir.library.jhu.edu/handle/1774.2/37924) ([pdf](https://rose.mepaul.com/w/images/b/b1/Pault_thesis-136-final.pdf#page=218)):
 > _Besides enabling use of the Snake Robot (Section 3.4.2), the outcomes of this effort formed the basis for JHU Open Source Mechatronics [155, 156], which publicly hosts a set of electronics design files, FPGA code, and basic software for a FireWire-based motion controller.
 This in turn is a component of the **Intuitive Research Kit** [157,158]._

-#### 🔍 Firmware Versatility
+#### 🔍 Adaptation and Resilience
 What started off as a modest set of .v files has expanded to support a wide array of hardware variants and technical features.
 These are just a few of the many [interesting facts](https://www.mepaul.com/wiki/10-background-facts-da-vinci-research-kit-dvrk) about the dVRK!

-### 4. Systems Engineering and Modular Mechatronics
+### 4. Modular Mechatronics and Ageless Architecture
 This repository highlights the power of modular digital system design.
 A control architecture abstracted enough to handle multi-axis distributed I/O over a high-speed serial link can easily outlast its physical form, jumping from a bespoke miniature snake robot to a medical robotics research platform found in labs all around the world.

 ### 5. References